HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 9b-11

-Petunias are popular annual flowers known for their vibrant colors and long-lasting blooms.
+Petunias are popular annual flowers known for their vibrant colors.
 They are a great choice for garden borders, containers, and hanging baskets.

 78. Pincushion Flower